 - Tell him how he can support and soothe you to help you calm down (e.g., rub your back, hug you, reassure you with words).
 One wife shared she would say something like, “whenever I get mad at you, please remind me of the book (Secrets of Fascinating Womanhood) I am reading.”

 - Avoid the triggers if you can.
-Refrain from watching tv programs of movies which you know is about infidelity.
+Refrain from watching tv programs or movies which you know is about infidelity.
 This could make you think ill of your husband again or lash out at him, which is unfair for him especially if he is doing everything he can to make you feel emotionally secured and to earn back your trust.

 - Cope as an individual.
 You can write on a journal or diary your thoughts, feelings and questions.
 You can pray and meditate and listen to spiritual songs.
 It is not advisable that you keep on texting your husband or calling him in the office to request for assurance every time you have flashbacks.
 Turn to him when your flashbacks are unbearable and cope as a couple.

 Remember that the problem in this kind of situation is not your spouse.
 Yes, he is the one who caused you this pain in the beginning, but he is also the source of your healing.
-That is why you need to include him in your coping with flashback.
+That is why you need to include him in your coping when dealing with flashback.

 With recent discoveries, flashbacks can be intense and recurrent.
 But as time passes, its frequency and magnitude diminishes.
 Although it makes you feel you’re back in the beginning, it doesn’t really mean that you’re not progressing.
 It is but a normal feeling and reaction.